technokrat/fahrplan/README.md

 If no station is found, just hit enter once again also crawl through the public database.
 2. Select the station on the list with a click

 Alternatively use the URL GET parameter `?ibnr=12345678`, which will set the IBNR directly.
+This is especially useful for kiosk mode operation.

 ## Self-Hosting
 You might host your own `fahrplan` instance for non-commercial purposes.